tortocan/ArrStalledHandler/README.md

 | `RUN_INTERVAL`                          | Time (in seconds) between script executions when running in Docker.                             | `300` (5 minutes)      |
 | `COUNT_DOWNLOADING_METADATA_AS_STALLED` | Weather the script should count downloads with the status of "Downloading Metadata" as stalled. | `false`                |

 To disable Radarr or Sonarr; leave the URL empty in the environment.
 If the service does not have a URL, then it is skipped.
+Multple services are allowed by using comma seperated values.

 ----------